Cybersecurity Enterprise Architecture Services

 Cybersecurity architecture work should create usable decisions quickly.

-Solutioned LLC uses a focused architecture process that clarifies the current environment, defines the target state, identifies dependencies, and produces a transition roadmap that supports both executive governance and technical delivery.
+Solutioned uses a focused architecture process that clarifies the current environment, defines the target state, identifies dependencies, and produces a transition roadmap that supports both executive governance and technical delivery.

 We define the business drivers, risk concerns, stakeholders, current initiatives, constraints, and decisions the architecture engagement must support.